- Undergraduate Programs

 - Online Studies

 - Tuition and Fees

 - Academic Policies

 MASTER OF ARTS IN BIBLICAL EXPOSITION

-The Master of Arts in Biblical Exposition (MABE) is designed to train men and women to serve their communities through the relevant preaching of God’s Word.
+The Master of Arts in Biblical Exposition is designed to train men and women to serve their communities through the relevant preaching of God’s Word.
 Students will learn to prepare and deliver expository sermons that impact communities and transform lives.
 Throughout the program, students will develop the skills to assess their own unique ministry contexts and communicate effectively as change agents.

 Potential Career and Educational Paths

 The MABE prepares students to serve in various capacities within the church or para-church settings in either professional positions or as lay leaders.
 The program allows students to develop new ministries in response to an identified need in their church or community.
 The program is useful in developing students who are able to preach regularly in various ministry contexts.

 Purpose and Goals